aryankashyap7/CheatSheets-for-Developers/CheatSheets/javascript-cheatsheet.md

   - [10.
 Async Await](#10-async-await)
     - [10.1.
 New Async Function](#101-new-async-function)
     - [10.2.
 New Async Function with Await](#102-new-async-function-with-await)
-    - [10.3.
-New Async Function with Await and Promise]
   - [11.
 Fetch](#11-fetch)
     - [11.1.
 New Fetch](#111-new-fetch)
     - [11.2.
 New Fetch with URL](#112-new-fetch-with-url)